Get Your Free CTV Advertising Playbook

 CTV and OTT (short for over-the-top) are often used interchangeably, but a key distinction exists between the two:

-- CTV refers to the devices used to access OTT content (smart TVs, streaming devices, etc.).
+2. CTV refers to a specific subset of devices used to access OTT content on a large screen (smart TVs, streaming devices, etc.).

 CTV is thus a more premium subset of OTT that focuses on big-screen TVs where co-viewing is more common (resulting in more ad impressions) and viewers are more engaged.